Easy Homemade Granola Bars

 - ⅓ cup honey or maple syrup

-Preheat oven to 350°F and lightly grease sheet pan.
-Place nuts and oats on it and lightly toast 10-12min stirring half way through.
+- Toast oats and nuts (optional): Preheat oven to 350°F and lightly grease sheet pan or line with a piece of parchment paper.
+Place nuts and seeds and oats on prepared pan and lightly toast 10-12min stirring half way through.
 Transfer to a large bowl when done

 - In a small saucepan combine honey, butter, brown sugar, vanilla and salt over medium heat and cook stirring until butter is melted and sugar is bubbling and slightly caramelized.

 - Pour mixture over oats and stir well to mix with a rubber spatula.
 Allow to cool 3-5 minutes to cool slightly